David Hanson, Baron Hanson of Flint: Out of government (2010–2019)

-Hanson then shadowed his last role in government, and after the Labour leadership election was appointed Shadow Treasury Minister.
+Hanson then shadowed his last role in government, and after the Labour leadership election was appointed Shadow Economic Secretary to the Treasury.

 In September 2011 he contributed to the book What Next for Labour?
 Ideas for a new Generation, with a piece entitled "What Awaits Labour in 2015?"

 Hanson lost his seat in the 2019 general election to Rob Roberts, the Conservative Party candidate.

 He was knighted in the 2020 Birthday Honours for political service.

 Life Peerage (2024–present)

 On 9 July 2024, Hanson was appointed as a minister of state in the Home Office by Prime Minister Sir Keir Starmer.
 Hanson was nominated for a life peerage and was created Baron Hanson of Flint, of Flint in the County of Flintshire, on 19 July.
-He was introduced to the House of Lords on 23 July.
+He was introduced to the House of Lords on 23 July 2024.

+In July 2026, he was reappointed to the new government as Minister of State at the Home Office by Andy Burnham.

 Personal life

 He married Margaret Rose Mitchell, who has also been a politician in Vale Royal.
 She was narrowly defeated at the 1999 Eddisbury by-election, the same constituency he himself had fought in 1983.
 They have a son and three daughters.